 The Bodhisatta was once a crown prince.
 Right after the Bodhisatta was born, eight hundred brahmin priests predicted he would be both a powerful, virtuous leader and an expert fighter.
-When he reached sixteen years of age, his father sent him to study in Taxila.
-When his lessons ended, his teacher gave him a set of five weapons and he set off for home.
-Along the way he came upon a forest where a resident ogre killed everyone he met.
-Despite being warned of this danger, the Bodhisatta was fearless and walked into rather than around the forest.
+When the Bodhisatta turned sixteen, his father sent him to study in Taxila.
+After his lessons ended, his teacher gave him a set of five weapons and he set off for home.
+Along the way, he came upon a forest where a resident ogre killed everyone he met.
+Despite being warned of this danger, the Bodhisatta was fearless and walked into, rather than around, the forest.

-The ogre was impressed by the Bodhisatta’s absurd bravery and realized he was no ordinary man, so he decided to let him go free.
+The ogre was impressed by the Bodhisatta’s absurd bravery and realized he was no ordinary man, so he set him free.
 But before he left, the Bodhisatta explained that the ogre lived his miserable, murderous existence because of sins from bygone days.
 He could end the cycle by living a good life from then on, and the ogre vowed to do so.
 The Bodhisatta returned home and in due time became king, serving with virtue and generosity.

 In the Lifetime of the Buddha

 When a backsliding disciple stopped making an effort, the Buddha told him this story as a reminder that perseverance pays rewards.